-Pumpkin Gingersnap Nutella Muffins: Moist pumpkin muffin perfect for fall made even better with the addition of Gingersnap cookies and swirled with Nutella.
+These Pumpkin Gingersnap Nutella Muffins are a perfect for fall muffin with the addition of Gingersnap cookies and swirled with Nutella.

 Now this isn’t a sponsored post or anything like that I just thought that I would share what it’s like not having cable TV when you had it most of your life.

 First off we still have to have Comcast as they are the only high speed internet carrier in my area.

 But the internet was never they high part of the bill.

 We got the highest speed possible because of the streaming needed to watch TV.

 We got a simple antenna for channels like NBC and what not but we have hardly used that.

 Mostly because we also have Hulu so I just watch it on Hulu the next day after it airs.

 I rarely watched live TV when I had cable and so this is about the same experience.

 We chose them because they cover NHL network and do not carry FOX news on the basic channels.